Advanced Code Diff from within Visual Studio

 This will result in a CQLinq query generated that Select Methods (of the project) where Code was Changed.
 Naturally, for each method listed, one can jump straight to source code declaration or ask for diff.

-One point interesting, is that NDepend comes with a heuristic to infer namespace from Solution Explorer folders.
+One interesting point, is that NDepend comes with a heuristic to infer namespace from Solution Explorer folders.
 Indeed, it is a popular good practice to organize source code in a folders hierarchy that mirrors the namespace hierarchy.
-So right-clicking a folder can result in asking for code changes in a namespace, a narrowed scope than project.
+So right-clicking a folder can result in asking for code changes in a namespace, a narrower scope than project.

 ▲▲ Go to Top ▲▲